sroze/message/README.md

 </service>
 ```

+**Note:** If the message cannot be guessed from the handler's type-hint, use the `handles` attribute on the tag.

 ### Asynchronous messages

 Using the Message Component is useful to decouple your application but it also very useful when you want to do some